Our Beginnings:

 Janet Foster, Secretary, retired in 2012 after a 30 year career as a geophysicist/software developer in the Texas oil and gas industry where she focused on imaging 3D seismic data.
 She and her husband Mike immediately fled the concrete city for the natural beauty of Madison County.
 Janet has past volunteer experience as an alumnae club president and treasurer, a collector’s club treasurer, and community group board member of the Gulf Coast Regional Blood Center.
 She currently volunteers for the American Red Cross and the Marshall Native Gardens Initiative.
 Janet loves to ride her bicycle, sew, needlepoint, and learning to play the fiddle.
 The beautiful sunrise view from their mountain home reminds Janet every morning to cherish the responsibility and privilege of living in the Appalachian mountains.

 Bill Downey, Board Member, moved to Madison County in 2018 and is originally from Oregon.
-Bill works in Residential Appraisals and Residential Property Insurance.
+Bill works for both the Madison County Tourism Development Authority (maintaining their website and social media) and as the Office Manager of the Madison County Chamber of Commerce.
 Additionally, Bill works closely with several other Madison County organizations and is an active volunteer in the community.
 When not working, Bill enjoys developing his permaculture homestead, long-distance running, exploring the outdoors and playing saxophone.

 Jim Tomlinson, Board Member, has moved and retired to the Appalachia.
 His previous work was in Napa, California working as a director of a local hospital in the departments of the Emergency Room, Cancer, AIDS, Congestive Heart Failure and the Neonatal Department.
 His ‘after work’ passion was growing wine grapes and walking the vine rows in the quiet of his farm on Mt.
 Veeder.
 Later he was trained under FEMA as a Logistics Chief to coordinate disaster events along with the local Napa County Office of Emergency Services.
 In his spare time here, he enjoys the work of helping sustain the ‘barn and farm’ heritage of Madison County.
 Jim has returned to his Southern roots and now lives in the mountains of Madison County in a small ‘timber’ cabin, much like the historical barns of the Appalachian Barn Alliance.